 After the first hour has passed you will be allowed to leave if you are well enough to go.
 If you are able to continue with the exam after a period of time for recovery, you will be allowed.

 However, you will not be given any additional time.
-In both cases, you should complete a University of Nottingham Extenuating Circumstances form and return this to your School as quickly as possible.
+In both cases, you should raise a University of Nottingham Extenuating Circumstances claim via the Student Enquiry Centre.

 Information about extenuating circumstances can be found on the Extenuating Cricumstances webpages.